Why is there dry skin on my nose with excessive peeling?

-You might be over-doing it with your exfoliating products.
+You might be overdoing it with your exfoliating products.

 Your skincare products might not be applied evenly on the nose.

 If dryness and flaking appear in the corners of the nose, it might be due to how a product is being applied.
-When someone puts on an active treatment product, such as an acid serum, retinol or a prescription retinoid, it’s not uncommon to have a larger amount of the product collect and settle in the crevices in the corners of the nose.
+When someone puts on an active treatment product, such as an acid serum, retinol or a prescription retinoid, it’s not uncommon to have a larger amount of the product collect and settle in the crevices of the corners of the nose.
 Since these products are excellent for smoothing your skin’s texture, they are potent in their activity and can act strong when too much is used.

 I know this first-hand from giving professional chemical peeling treatments to my clients.
-I have to really be very careful with getting an even application in this area because naturally, a product wants to settle in there, and the peel can work much stronger and cause irritation.
+I have to really be very careful with getting an even application in this area because naturally, a product wants to settle in there, and the peel can work much stronger and cause dry nose skin.
 To prevent this, I will apply petroleum jelly in all crevices such as the corners of the nose and the mouth.
 This prevents the peel from collecting in these areas.

 My suggestion is to pay close attention to how you’re applying a skincare product to make sure that you’re not getting too much on the sides and in the corners of the nose.
 This will definitely cause dryness, peeling, and flaking on the nose.

 You might be blowing your nose too frequently without replenishing the moisture.